Former ABC 15 anchor Stephanie Hockridge and her husband plead not guilty to alleged PPP fraud scheme

 Reis and Hockridge also requested direct payments from PPP borrowers, ultimately scamming them out of substantial amounts of their loans.

-The entire process, laid out in a 90-second video, now at the center of an alleged federal deception.
+The entire process, laid out in a 90-second video, is now at the center of an alleged federal deception.

 The duo took their stolen millions to set up a lavish lifestyle in Puerto Rico, where her husband was taken into custody by federal authorities.

 Both Hockridge and Reis are charged with one count of conspiracy to commit wire fraud and four counts of wire fraud.
+They pleaded not guilty to all five felony charges in court on Nov.
+25.

-They face up to 20 years in prison on each count if convicted.
+Hockridge and Reis face up to 20 years in prison on each count if convicted.